 How does insurance work, anyway?

 Insurance exists to fill a need in society.
-When you buy insurance, you’re buying protection from the high cost of financial loss.
+When you buy insurance, you're buying protection from the high cost of financial loss.
 Insurance companies fill this societal need by gathering data about the type of claims paid, the amount of payment, and other information, and then coupling it with very sophisticated statistical models, probabilities, and predictive analytics to determine the expected cost of paying all claims for a particular year.
-With this cost information, they are able to offer insurance policies for purchase.
+With this cost information, insurance companies are able to offer insurance policies for purchase.
 An insurance policy is a contract between a policy owner and an insurer.
 When the policy owner upholds his or her end of the contract by paying the premium and abiding by the conditions set forth in the policy, the insurer is obligated to uphold its duties contained in the policy.

 Underwriting is the name for the process that insurance companies use to gather information and screen potential policyholders.
 You may be wondering why they ask so many questions.